-The Internships Department is part of the Career Center.
 Internships allow students to apply knowledge gained in courses to an actual work setting and allows students to sample career choices to help them select a major that is right for them.

-Students earn CSU transferable units by registering in an internship course, Cooperative Work Experience Education (CWE).
-CWE courses are integrated into programs throughout the College.
-Students may also earn college credit for their current job by enrolling in CWE General Work Experience.
+Students earn CSU transferable units by registering in an internship course, Cooperative Work Experience Education (CWEE).
+CWEE courses are integrated into programs throughout the college.
+Students may also earn college credit for their current job by enrolling in CWEE General Work Experience.